6478 Gault: Orbit and classification

 Gault is a core member of the Phocaea family (701).
 The large asteroid family consists of nearly 2,000 known stony asteroids, and was named after its largest member, 25 Phocaea.
 The old family formed up to 2.2 billion years ago and has the highest inclination of all families in the inner asteroid belt.
 Several of its members are also Mars-crossing asteroids with high eccentricities.

-It orbits the Sun at a distance of 1.9–2.8 AU once every 3 years and 6 months (1,278 days; semi-major axis of 2.31 AU).
+It orbits the Sun at a distance of 1.9–2.8 astronomical units (AU) once every 3 years and 6 months (1,278 days; semi-major axis of 2.31 AU).
 Its orbit has an eccentricity of 0.19 and an inclination of 23° with respect to the ecliptic.
 The body's observation arc begins with its official discovery observation at Palomar in May 1988.
-It last came to perihelion in January 2020 and will next come to perihelion in July 2023.
+It last came to perihelion in July 2023 and will next come to perihelion in January 2027.